acodenil/django-notes-app/README.md

-# CI/CD Declarative pipeline for Django Notes App
+# Automated CI/CD Pipeline for Django Web Application using AWS, Docker, and Jenkins 🌐🚀

 This guide provides step-by-step instructions for creating  CI/CD Declarative pipeline for Django Notes App on an EC2 instance manually.
 The deployment process involves setting up Docker and Docker Compose, building Docker images, and configuring Jenkins for continuous integration.